Nappy Brown: Later life

 Nappy Brown's final album, Long Time Coming, recorded in May 2007, on Blind Pig Records, was released on September 25, 2007.
 Reviews were positive; the album and Brown were each nominated for a Blues Music Award.
 The album, produced by Scott Cable, featured the guitarists Sean Costello, Bob Margolin, Junior Watson, Joe Sunseri and other special guests performing Brown's hits and several new songs.
 In the fall of 2007, Nappy Brown was Living Blues magazine's September cover artist, and followed that honor with a European tour.
 Brown was a musical guest on Garrison Keillor's Prairie Home Companion on October 20, 2007.

-At the ceremony for the Blues Music Awards in May 2008, Brown gave one last electrifying performance, capping an incredible comeback year.
+At the ceremony for the Blues Music Awards in May 2008, Brown gave one last performance, capping a significant comeback year.

 On June 1, 2008, following a performance at the Crawfish Festival in Augusta, New Jersey, Brown fell ill due to series of ailments and was hospitalized.
 He died in his sleep on September 20, 2008, at Mercy Hospital in Charlotte, North Carolina.

 Brown was inducted into the Blues Hall of Fame on August 24, 2002.

 Nappy Brown's 1956 recording of "Open Up That Door", is featured in a national commercial for Google, as of June 2020.